LaunchCodeEducation/intro-to-programming-csharp/src/chapters/strings/string-methods.rst

 Recall that a method is a function that "belongs to" a specific object.
 Methods will typically result in some operation being carried out on the data within an object.
 For strings, this means that our methods will typically transform the characters of the given string in some way.
+This transformation will either be a modified copy of the original string, or a new instance of the string.

 As we have learned, strings are immutable.
 Therefore, string methods will not change the value of a string itself, but instead will *return* a new string that is the result of the given operation.

 We saw this behavior in the ``ToLower`` example.